rei/rei-cedar-docs/docs/components/grid/README.md

 To ensure that usage of this component complies with accessibility guidelines:
 - Low-vision users should be able to increase the size of the text by up to 200 percent without breaking the layout
 - Ensure the tab order for grid content makes sense.
 Avoid re-ordering the placement of items to differ from their order in the markup.
+- Use [list markup](#list-markup) for content layout.
+List markup allow contents to be structured which makes it easier for assistive technologies

 <hr>